 What is a WordPress Slug and How To Change It?

-The following article discusses slugs, which are used by WordPress's native permalink system.
-You will discover how slugs are generated and how to modify them.
+This article looks into slugs, which are an important aspect of WordPress's native permalink system.
+It will provide insights into the slug creation process and recommendations on how to change them.
 The second part of the article contains instructions for using Permalink Manager to better manage the slugs.

 It may be pointless to describe all of the nuances of WordPress slugs to a casual user, therefore we will focus on the definition and the most important information.
 Slugs are, without a doubt, the most crucial aspect of a permalink since they allow WordPress to recognize each item of content on your site.